DamiData/DamiData/README.md

-# 👋 Hello, I'm Akande S. Damilola
+# 👋 Hello, I'm Akande  Damilola

 ## ABOUT ME
 Welcome to my GitHub profile!
 I'm a passionate **Data Analyst and BI Analyst** with a strong foundation in data analytics, proficient in Python, SQL, Power BI, Excel and Tableau.
 I specialize in turning raw data into meaningful insights that drive strategic business decisions.
 I love creating visualizations that tell compelling stories.
 My goal is to bridge the gap between raw data and strategic decision-making, helping teams and companies harness the full potential of their information.